BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ### Color map

 A color map can be passed to the terrain at construction time.
 This color map is a flat array of successive floats between 0 and 1 of each map point _(r, g, b)_ values.
 This array must have the same size than the data array.
-Let's get back the very first example of the data array generation and let's populate a color array `mapColors`
+Let's get back the very first example of the data array generation and let's populate a color array `mapColors`.

 ```javascript
 const mapSubX = 1000; // map number of points on the width